The Girl Who Takes an Eye for an Eye: Plot

 Blomkvist then confronts Mannheimer who, after saving him from Greitz' henchman Benjamin, reveals that he is Dan.
 Having grown up on a farm with an abusive adopted father, Dan found a passion for music and eventually fled to America, where he lived as a jazz musician.
 After being mistaken for Leo by a co-worker, he saw that they looked alike and came to Sweden to find him.
-After spending time together, they angrily confronted Greitz together for answers.
-Unfortunately, she and Benjamin caught them off guard and poisoned Leo, blackmailing Dan into burying him and taking his identity.
-However, Dan secretly managed to save his brother's life and help him escape.
+After spending time together, they confronted Greitz together for answers.
+She and Benjamin caught them off guard and poisoned Leo, blackmailing Dan into burying him and taking his identity.
+However, Dan secretly saved his brother's life and help him escape.
 They ended taking each other's identity, with Leo living in America, while plotting revenge.

 While this is happening, the Warden of Flodberga makes plans to transfer Benito to another prison.
 Upon learning this, Benito prepares to kill Faria, which she reveals she was hired to do by Faria's brothers.
 However, Salander stops and severely injures her, sending her to the hospital.

-After she is released, Salander, with the help of Blomkvist's sister Annika, looks into Faria's history: she had been treated as a slave and object by her highly religious older brothers Bashir and Ahmed, who planned on selling her into marriage with a rich man.
+After she is released, Salander, aided by Blomkvist's sister Annika, looks into Faria's history: she had been treated as a slave and object by her religious older brothers Bashir and Ahmed, who planned on selling her into marriage with a rich man.
 That fell apart when she fell in love with Jamal Chowdhury, a Bangladeshi national who was branded a heretic by Islamist extremists.
-Salander soon discovers that, on the two older brothers' orders, younger brother Khalil murdered Jamal, leading to Faria pushing Ahmed to his death in anger, resulting in her arrest and Bashir hiring Benito.
+On the two older brothers' orders, younger brother Khalil murdered Jamal, leading to Faria pushing Ahmed to his death in anger, resulting in her arrest and Bashir hiring Benito.

 Salander tricks Bashir into confessing on video, and convinces Khalil to do the same to the police after Bashir flees.
-She then plans to go after Greitz when Blomkvist tells her what he's found, only to be kidnapped by Bashir and an escaped Benito.
-She gets an alert out to her hacker allies, who manage to track the truck they're in and alert the police.
+She then plans to go after Greitz when Blomkvist tells her what he has found, only to be kidnapped by Bashir and an escaped Benito.
+She gets an alert out to her hacker allies, who track the truck they are in and alert the police.
 With Faria's help, the police find them just as Salander escapes and arrest Benito, Bashir, and their colleagues.
-After recovering from a wound sustained in her escape, Salander confronts and subdues Greitz and Benjamin, deciding to spare the former so she can suffer the shame of her reputation being ruined as she's arrested.
+After recovering from a wound sustained in her escape, Salander confronts and subdues Greitz and Benjamin, deciding to spare the former so she can suffer the shame of her reputation being ruined as she is arrested.

-Faria's charges are lowered and she's presumably released.
+Faria's charges are lowered and she is presumably released.
 The people, Steinberg included, involved are sent to prison and, though preempted by a stock market crash, Millennium publishes Leo and Dan's story.
-Everyone who knew Palmgren gather for his funeral, where Salander makes a passionate, if backhanded, speech about her guardian.
+Everyone who knew Palmgren gather for his funeral, where Salander makes a speech about her guardian.